January - February, 2015

 During three days at Volunteer Point, the weather didn’t let us down and there was plenty of activity from the penguins on the beach.

-More about our trip to Falkland islands please read in our blog.
+More about travel arrangements and wildlife photography in the Falkland islands please read in our blog.

 If you have any queries or would like to leave a comment, please drop as an e-mail.
 We are always happy to hear from you.